Mary C. Rabbitt: Accomplishments

-Mary C. Rabbitt had numerous accomplishments made throughout her career.
+Rabbitt had numerous accomplishments made throughout her career.
 Alongside her seven publications, her work was acknowledged by "The Geological Society of America's History" for aiding in the rejuvenation of systematic research methods when studying the earth.
-In 1988, Mary won the "Department of the Interior’s Distinguished Service Award."
+In 1988, Rabbitt won the "Department of the Interior’s Distinguished Service Award."
 Another accomplishment of hers was the creation of "The Mary C. Rabbit History and Philosophy of Geology Award; it was first created in 1981 and renamed in her honor later on in 2005.
 It is now awarded to individuals each year for their "exceptional scholarly contributions of fundamental importance to our understanding of the history of the geological sciences."
+Notable recipients of the award include Claude C. Albritton (1983), Ursula B. Marvin (1986), Martin J. S. Rudwick (1987), Stephen Jay Gould (1988), Sandra Herbert (2006), Naomi Oreskes (2019) and Marianne Klemun (2022).

 Works published

-Mary C. Rabbitt gathered an immense amount of material, providing researchers with lots of reference work for their studies on the history of geology.
-With many pieces being published throughout the duration of her career, including:
+Rabbitt published throughout the duration of her career, including: